 Curriculum reform at the primary and secondary levels of education was launched in the 1990s and its implementation was completed in 2003.
 Compulsory education now starts at the age of six and lasts nine years.
-This nine year primary school brings different forms of ability grouping into the structure of basic education.
-General secondary education and vocational education have also been modified to prepare students to undertake learning also later in life.
+The nine-year primary school brings different forms of ability grouping into the structure of basic education.
+General secondary education and vocational education have also been modified to prepare students to also undertake learning later in life.
 Within the framework of tertiary education, institutional and curriculum diversification has increased substantially, fuelled also by the need for adult education and retraining.

 |Enrolment rate in secondary education||100% of population aged 15-18 years|

 |Share of pupils in technical and vocational secondary programs||63.6% of population aged 15-18 years|

 |Share of young people participating in tertiary education||49.5% of population aged 19-24 years|

 Source: Statistical Office of the Republic of Slovenia, 2019